-For the ninth consecutive year, Electrolux has been named Industry Leader in the Household Durables category in the prestigious Dow Jones Sustainability World Index (DJSI World).
-In this annual assessment, published by RobecoSAM, Electrolux demonstrated notably big improvements in the areas of product stewardship, corporate citizenship and human/labor rights.
+For the tenth consecutive year, Electrolux has been named Industry Leader in the Household Durables category in the prestigious Dow Jones Sustainability World Index (DJSI World).
+In this annual assessment, published by RobecoSAM, Electrolux demonstrated a notably big improvement in the area of corporate citizenship and philanthropy.

 Studies of the total environmental impact of the Group’s products during their entire lifetime, i.e., from production and use to recycling, indicate that the greatest environmental impact is generated when the products are used.
 Electrolux aims to develop and actively promote increased sales of products with lower environmental impact.

 Electrolux operates three plants in Sweden, which account for approximately 1.7% of the total value of the Group’s production.
 Permits are required by authorities for two of these plants and are also required to submit notification.
-The permits cover such areas as thresholds or maximum permissible values for air- and- water-borne emissions and noise.
-No significant non-compliance with Swedish environmental legislation was reported in 2015.
+The permits cover such areas as thresholds or maximum permissible values for air and water-borne emissions and noise.
+No significant non-compliance with Swedish environmental legislation was reported in 2016.

 Electrolux products are affected by legislation in various markets, principally involving energy consumption, producer responsibility for recycling, and restriction and management of hazardous substances.
 Electrolux continuously monitors changes in legislation, and both product development and manufacturing are adjusted to reflect these changes.